 A frozen banana adds natural sweetness and makes the mixture super creamy.
 Finally, your milk or yogurt of choice makes the mixture super creamy.
 I used the vanilla flavor of Silk Dairy Free in this bowl and you could definitely taste the vanilla, which I really enjoyed.
 I also love using non-dairy milk to help it blend up, and coconut water and juices also work.

-To make it, simple add the three ingredients to a blender and blend away until you have a thick and creamy acai blend!
+To make it, simply add the three ingredients to a blender and blend away until you have a thick and creamy acai blend!
 Pour it into a bowl, top with any and all the toppings you want, and go to town.

-I love topping my acai bowl with berries, granola, and flaked coconut, and a thick drizzle of peanut butter or almond butter is usually a welcome addition as well :) this acai bowl recipe is a breakfast treat is guilt-free but will definitely leave you feeling refreshed and satisfied.
+I love topping my bowl with berries, granola, and flaked coconut, and a thick drizzle of peanut butter or almond butter is usually a welcome addition as well :) this acai bowl recipe is a breakfast treat is guilt-free but will definitely leave you feeling refreshed and satisfied.
 Enjoy!

 Remember to #bakerita if you try the recipe!

 - 1 (100g) packet frozen acai berry blend I used the unsweetened version from Sambazon